apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/transaction.en.md

 ShardingSphere supports to transform normal database connection pools to connection pools that support XA transactions; they also provide  internal support for HikariCP, Druid and DBCP2, requiring no extra configurations.
-Other connection pools require users to use SPI interface that implements `DataSourceMapConverter` to expand, please refer to the implementation of `io.shardingsphere.transaction.xa.convert.swap.HikariParameterSwapper`.
+Other connection pools require users to use SPI interface that implements `DataSourceMapConverter` to expand, please refer to the implementation of `org.apache.shardingsphere.transaction.xa.convert.swap.HikariParameterSwapper`.
 If ShardingSphere cannot find a proper implementation, it will create XA transaction connection pools according to default configurations.
 Default properties are as follow: